elastic/ml-cpp/build-setup/linux.md

 ### OS Packages

 You need the C++ compiler and the headers for the `zlib` library that comes with the OS.
 You also need the archive utilities `unzip`, `bzip2` and `xz`. `libffi-devel` and `openssl-devel` are dependencies for building PyTorch.
-Installing the group `Debelopment Tools` will ensure you habe all required tools to buils the C++ compiler.
+Installing the group `Development Tools` will ensure you have all required tools to build the C++ compiler.
 Finally, the unit tests for date/time parsing require the `tzdata` package that contains the Linux timezone database.
 On RHEL/Rocky Linux these can be installed using:

 ```
 sudo dnf -y update && \